rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 ```bash
 $ wget https://releases.hashicorp.com/packer/1.8.3/packer_1.8.3_linux_amd64.zip
 ```

-3. This will download a .zip file, to decompress it, run the following command in the shell:
+This will download a .zip file.

+3. To decompress the downloaded archive, run the following command in the shell:

 ```bash
 $ unzip packer_1.8.3_linux_amd64.zip